Hyperpfaffian Correlations for Beta-Ensembles: Beta an Even Square Integer: Abstract

 \section{Abstract}

-We give a hyperpfaffian formulation for correlation functions in $\beta$-ensembles of $M \times M$ random matrices when $\beta = L^2$ is an even square integer.
-More specifically, to the $m$th correlation function $R_m : \R^m \rightarrow [0, \infty)$ we associate the $L$-vector valued function $\omega_m : \R^m \rightarrow \Lambda^L \R^{L(M-m)}$ such that $R_m(\mathbf y)$ is given by the Vandermonde determinant in $y_1, \ldots, y_M$ times the hyperpfaffian of $\omega_m.$ The partition function of the ensemble was previously shown to be the hyperpfaffian of a {\it Gram} $L$-form $\omega$ in $\Lambda^L \R^{LM},$ and we demonstrate the relationship between $\omega_m(\mathbf y)$ and $\omega$, both having coefficients built from integrals of Wronskians of monic polynomials.
-Assuming the existence of families of polynomials sympathetic with the weight of the ensemble, we may construct $\omega(\mathbf y)$ so it is very sparse (relative to the expected ${L(M-m) \choose L}$ coefficients of a general $L$-vector).
+We give a hyperpfaffian formulation for correlation functions in $\beta$-ensembles arising in random matrix theory and statistical mechanics when $\beta = L^2$ is an even square integer.
+More specifically, for ensembles of $M$ points in a space $W \subset \C$ (typically $W=\R$ or $W=\T$), arising either as eigenvalues of a random matrix or as a system of charged particles with log interaction, to the $m$th correlation function $R_m : W^m \rightarrow [0, \infty)$ we associate the $L$-vector valued function $\gamma_m : W^m \rightarrow \Lambda^L \C^{L(M-m)}$ such that $R_m(\mathbf y)$ is given by the Vandermonde determinant in $y_1, \ldots, y_m$ times the hyperpfaffian of $\gamma_m(\mathbf y).$ The partition function of the ensemble was previously shown to be the hyperpfaffian of a {\it Gram} $L$-form $\gamma$ in $\Lambda^L \C^{LM},$ and we demonstrate the relationship between $\gamma_m(\mathbf y)$ and $\gamma$, both having coefficients built from integrals of Wronskians of monic polynomials.
+Assuming the existence of families of polynomials sympathetic with the weight of the ensemble, we may construct $\gamma(\mathbf y)$ so it is very sparse (relative to the expected ${L(M-m) \choose L}$ coefficients of a general $L$-vector).
 These generalize skew-orthogonal polynomials arising in the well-understood $\beta = 4$ situation.
 Finally we explore the situation in the circular $\beta = L^2$ ensembles.
-Here the monomials give a prototype, and we give explicit formulas for (the circular versions of) $\omega$ and $\omega_m.$ We use our hyperpfaffian framework to produce exact formulas for the two point function when $\beta = 16$ for small values $M.$ Along the way we will record hyperpfaffian evaluations using known values of partition functions of $\beta$-ensembles.
+Here the monomials give a prototype, and we give explicit formulas for $\gamma$ and $\gamma_m$ in this setting.
+We use our hyperpfaffian framework to produce exact formulas for the two point function when $\beta = 16$ for small values $M.$ Along the way we will record hyperpfaffian evaluations using known values of partition functions of $\beta$-ensembles.

 {\bf MSC2020:} \msc

 {\bf Keywords:} \keywords